scala-js/scala-js/README.md

-# Scala.js, a JavaScript backend for Scala
+# Scala.js, a Scala to JavaScript compiler

-This project aims at providing a JavaScript backend for Scala.
+This project aims at providing a Scala to JavaScript compiler, so that one can write the client-side of a Web application in Scala, and have it compiled into JavaScript code.

 ## Mailing list